 Can I Give My Dog Cefdinir?
 Answer: Yes, but consider other options

-It’s often used for human respiratory tract infections, but vets favor other brands.
+It’s often used for respiratory tract infections, but vets favor other brands.

-Cefdinir could help your dog, when appropriately used, but it’s usually not considered the best option.
+Cefdinir could help your dog but it’s usually not considered the best option.
 Perhaps you have a leftover prescription which makes this particular med convenient.
-Sure, most types of antibiotics are fairly similar.
-But infection treatment isn’t so simple, for dogs included.
+Most types of antibiotics are fairly similar, but infection treatment isn’t so simple (dogs included).

 Compare Cefdinir w/ Others

 How these drugs are marketed is confusing.
-For example, Omnicef was the brand name for Cefdinir but it was discontinued.
+Omnicef was the brand name for Cefdinir but it was discontinued.
 Choosing a medicine can be daunting.

 Popular antibiotics for dogs include Cephalexin, Enrofloxacin (trade name Baytril), Sulfadimethoxine (Di-Methox or Albon), Amoxycilin, Oxytetracycline (Liquamycin) and Tetracycline.